Last updated on October 9th, 2011 at 09:49 pm

 I know this drill.
 You’d be surprised at what you know — you know about yourself when you look hard enough.
 I get amazing feedback from my Toastmasters group when I give a speech.
 One thing they notice when I give speeches about my Hashimotos life is that I draw my body in, close myself off and give the visual impression that I am conserving energy.

 They love my thyroid stories, but I seem to be giving the impression that the listeners should protect me.
 I don’t want that.
 I am out to show the world that you can achieve great success — even when your thyroid hates you.
-Dealing with heath issues should never stop you from achieving your dreams.
+Dealing with health issues should never stop you from achieving your dreams.
 Look at Stephen Hawking.
 Has he let his disease prevent him from being the physicist my son loves?

 No!